-Building flexibility in your scientific leadership talent
+Building emotional intelligence in your scientific leaders and teams

 If you’re a smart person working in a technically challenging role, and you work in an organisation full of smart people doing technically challenging roles, then having a high level of cognitive intelligence, will be just a normal state of affairs.